-In PY2021, among small and medium-sized audit firms etc. that had been notified of inspection results by the CPAAOB in past program years, the CPAAOB collected reports from one audit firm for which about one year had passed since the notification in order to confirm the improvements that had been made to address the findings observed during the inspection.
+In PY2022, among small and medium-sized audit firms etc. that had been notified of inspection results by the CPAAOB in past program years, the CPAAOB collected reports from one audit firm for which about one year had passed since the notification in order to confirm the improvements that had been made to address the findings notified as the inspection results.

 iv.
-Collection of reports from audit firms in need of particularly urgent remediation

-In PY2020, three firms were assessed to be "unsatisfactory and in need of immediate remediation".
-In PY2021, of the three, one firm, from which a report was collected simultaneously with the notification of inspection results, continually reported the improvement of operations management.
-Another firm reported the implementation of inspection results, including an improvement plan simultaneously with the notification of inspection results.
+Collection of reports from audit firms in need of particularly urgent remediation In PY2022, three firms assessed as "unsatisfactory and in need of immediate remediation" continually reported the status of their improvements.
+Also, two firms assessed as "unsatisfactory and in need of immediate remediation" as results of inspections conducted in PY2022 submitted their reports simultaneously with the notification of inspection results.

+These firms include:

-These firms include those in which the implementation of audit services is unsatisfactory and there are many deficiencies in the audit of specific companies listed in Japan, in which integrated organizational management is not implemented and the development and implementation of organized operations management system are unsatisfactory, and in which an organizational culture to place emphasis on the quality of audit services has yet to be fostered and the development and implementation of quality control system are unsatisfactory.
+• those in which the implementation of audit services is unsatisfactory and there are many deficiencies in the audit of specific companies listed in Japan,

+- those in which integrated organizational management is not implemented and the development and implementation of organized operations management system are unsatisfactory, - those in which an organizational culture to place emphasis on the quality of audit services has yet to be fostered and the development and implementation of quality control system are unsatisfactory, - those in which leadership towards improving audit quality is not demonstrated and awareness of maintaining and improving audit quality is weak across the organization, - those in which organizational culture that promotes actively providing opinions and proposals by broad range of partners has not been sufficiently developed because of their belief that decisions concerning the business operations of the firm can be made only through discussions among certain partners.